-If your situation changes, and you are able to work with a great teacher, or gain access to better resources, you’re bound to find all sorts of things that you will have to relearn.
+If your situation changes, and you are able to work with a great teacher in guitar lessons, or gain access to better resources, you’re bound to find all sorts of things that you will have to relearn.

 That’s perfectly alright.
 If and when this happens, you can then embrace the new challenges as they come.
 Chances are, you will have also built many strengths during this time as well.
 You can grow from those successes, and further refine your skills over time.